jelastic-jps/git-push-deploy/README.md

 [![Git-Push-Deploy](https://docs.google.com/drawings/d/1WHDD_uj96olWKjI2ukcxcBKlHNsL4YUifAfQ_WIE5fk/pub?w=528&h=322)](../../../git-push-deploy)

-#### How to start using:
+### How To Use

 **Fork it and customize**:
 - Update the link to private repository
-- Insert your private key ID (keyId) - see below
+- Insert your private ssh key id (keyId) - see below
-- Add your "post-merge" hook
+- Modify "post-merge" hook for custom actions
 - Change aplication server or entire topology

 **How to get private ssh key id:**